craigmox/cetonproxy/README.md

 # cetonproxy
-An app that allows a Ceton InfiniTV network tuner to appear as a SiliconDust HDHomeRun to DVR apps like NextPVR.
+An app that allows a Ceton InfiniTV network tuner to appear as a SiliconDust HDHomeRun to DVR apps.

+## Supported DVR software:
+- NextPVR v5
+- Plex

 # Install

 1. Download the latest release zip and extract to a folder.
+2. If you're using Plex (and potentially other DVR software), it discovers devices using UPnP.
+This means that cetonproxy must listen for UPnP discovery requests on a port that is typically in use by Windows.
+You likely will have to disable this listening port in Windows by stopping and disabling the service `SSDPSRV` within the `Services` tab of task manager.
-2. Run cetonproxy.exe.
+3. Run cetonproxy.exe.
-3. Fill in `Ceton tuner address` with the IP to your ceton tuner device.
+4. Fill in `Ceton tuner address` with the IP to your ceton tuner device.
-4. Fill in the two `Listen IP` settings according to the following section.
+5. Fill in the two `Listen IP` settings according to the following section.
-5. Leave `Listen HTTP Port` set to `5004`.
+6. Leave `Listen HTTP Port` set to `5004`.
-6. Click `Edit Channels` for it to request the channel list from the Ceton.
+7. Click `Edit Channels` for it to request the channel list from the Ceton.
-7. Click the checkmark next to the channels you wish to be accessible through the HDHomeRun service.
+8. Click the checkmark next to the channels you wish to be accessible through the HDHomeRun service.
 Holding `shift` while clicking checkmarks allows selecting them in bulk.
-8. It should now be discoverable as an HDHomeRun device.
-(Only tested on NextPVR v5 for now)
+9. It should now be discoverable as an HDHomeRun device in your DVR software.

 ## Configuring Listen IPs
 ### Network Ceton device